Data Storage and Backup

-Student Network Storage (U-Drive) provides students with 5GB of Ushare network storage.
+Information Technology Services provides students with 5GB of Ushare network storage.
 UShare storage is created for ALL registered students and will remain until the student graduates or leaves the University.
-This storage is ideal for students who are working with data files that require faster input/output for image manipulation, graphics, CAD Systems, etc. Most of this work would occur in computer labs or in the BingView (VDI) environment.
+This storage is ideal for students who are working with data tiles that require faster input/output for image manipulation, graphics, CAD Systems, etc.

-U-Drive storage can be requested by faculty for an entire class or by individual students who need local network storage for working with larger sized files.
+There is no longer a need for faculty to request UShares for an entire class or by individual students who need local network storage for working with larger sized files.
 Faculty members who need a UShare can make a request.

 All students, faculty and staff have the option of using Google Drive (included with Google Apps), which offers cloud storage.
 Google Drive is a convenient option available to Binghamton University as a collaboration and backup tool.
 Go to the Google Apps page for more information.

 Download the Drive for Desktop application from Google's website: https://www.google.com/drive/download.

 Run the program, sign in with your B-Mail account (firstname.lastname@example.org), and follow the on-screen guide to complete the process.

 MORE INFORMATION and help can be found on our IT Self Service Knowledge Base: Google Drive Assistance Request

 Using Google Drive File Stream in the Binghamton Public Computing Labs (macOS)